EDUCBA Logo

 Let’s see how we can do the configuration of maxscale as follows.

-We can the file location of MariaDB maxscale by using the command line option or we use directory path.
-During configuration of MariaDB maxscale w uses different parameters as follows.
+We can use the file location of MariaDB maxscale by using the command line option or the directory path.
+During the configuration of MariaDB maxscale, w uses different parameters as follows.

 1. Sizes

 In which we define the size of a subset of the IEC binary prefixes.
-First number multiples by 1024 and latter case as multiple of 1000.
+The first number is multiples by 1024, and the latter is a multiple of 1000.
 So we can define max size as follows.

 max_size = number